Oriana Wilson: Later life and death

 During the First World War, Wilson worked to provide comforts to New Zealand troops in Britain.
 She was awarded the Commander of the British Empire in the 1918 New Year Honours in recognition of her "signal services".
 The award was given mainly in association with her work as honorary secretary of the Hospital Comforts Committee, which came under the New Zealand Red Cross.

 Wilson destroyed much of her personal correspondence, so details of her later life are few.
-However, she seemed to have travelled extensively through East Africa based on surviving correspondence to Apsley Cherry-Garrard.
+However, she seemed to have travelled extensively through East Africa based on surviving correspondence with Apsley Cherry-Garrard.
 She also travelled to an area south of Port Darwin, Australia, that had been previously unvisited by Western women.

 She died in a nursing home in Finchley, London, England on 25 April 1945.

 Personal life

 In 1897, she met Edward Adrian Wilson, at Caius House, Battersea, while he was conducting mission work in London.
 They married on 16 July 1901, three weeks before Edward left on the Antarctic Discovery Expedition; the sledging flag she sewed for him was, after his death, displayed in Gloucester Cathedral and is now in the collection of the Scott Polar Research Institute.
 The wedding was in Hilton, Huntingdonshire, where her father was vicar.